Body Fat Percentage: The Complete Guide to Understanding Your Body Composition

 Tracking Progress: Reassess every 4-6 weeks.
 Look for trends rather than day-to-day changes.
 Remember that muscle weighs more than fat, so scale weight alone doesn't tell the full story.

-When to Seek Help: If you have medical conditions, eating disorder history, or need personalized guidance, consult with healthcare professionals, registered dietitians, or certified trainers.
+When to Seek Help: If you have medical conditions, a history of disordered eating, or need personalized guidance, consult with healthcare professionals, registered dietitians, or certified trainers.

 Frequently Asked Questions